-It will allow both students and other visitors a space to slow down, explore, and reflect upon their natural surroundings.
+It will allow visitors a space to slow down, explore, and reflect upon their natural surroundings.
 This experience will create an emotional connection between people and nature.
 This could lead to behavioural changes that encourage support for further similar sustainable practices in the area.

 The Outdoor Learning Classroom and Amphitheatre will also serve as a demonstration site for our community.
 This unique space will encourage further development and support for similar outdoor learning classroom sites throughout Southern Alberta.